The Miranda Standard Environment

 > filemode :: [char]->[char] ||defined internally

-applied to a predicate and a list, returns a list containing
+filter applied to a predicate and a list, returns a list containing

 only those elements that satisfy the predicate.
 Example